 Millennials have several distinguishing characteristics that set them apart from other generations.
 Primarily, Millennials grew up during an era when technology was radically changing the world.
 This makes them far more tech-literate, generally speaking, than older generations.

 Millennials welcome technology: in fact, they often prefer it.
 Performance reviews conducted on pencil and paper won’t engage a Millennial worker.
 What’s more, technology, particularly social media, means that Millennials are used to constant, real-time feedback on anything and everything.
 Without this feedback, they can easily become disengaged.

 What does this mean in the workplace?
 Well, annual performance reviews simply won’t cut it anymore.
 Millennials require regular, real-time feedback to keep them interested.

 In addition, Millennials have the drive to succeed and the ability to use technology to learn new skill sets, which could allow them to further their capabilities.
 Organizations need to identify employees’ aspirations and provide them with resources, such as a good LMS, to help them achieve those ambitions.

 There are also specific differences in what Millennials expect out of a performance review.
 Millennials thrive in organizations where they see a future and can grow and expand their knowledge and opportunities.
 So, performance reviews should heavily emphasize growth opportunities.

-What’s more, older generations were generally content with simply fulfilling the job duties based on their job descriptions, Millennials would prefer to not be limited by their job descriptions.
-Often, they want to improve their skillsets, expand their horizons, and take on more responsibilities.
+What’s more, older generations were generally content with simply fulfilling the job duties based on their job descriptions, while Millennials would prefer not to be limited by their job descriptions.
+Often, they want to improve their skill sets, expand their horizons, and take on more responsibilities.
 As a result, they tend to leave an organization where they feel stagnated in their role.

 The Millennial generation is also very self-motivated and prefers their superiors to be less intrusive.
 In many cases, mentorship is more appealing to them than “management”.
 They don’t take kindly to micromanaging or leadership that uses a forceful hand.